zzzprojects/learn-orm/tutorials/ef-core-providers/pomelo-mysql.md

 Add-Migration Initial
 ```

 This command scaffold a migration to create the initial set of tables for your model.
-When it is executed successfully, then run the following command.
+When it is executed successfully, run the following command.

 ```csharp
 Update-Database